-State-led rezoning – when the department leads a rezoning in large geographic areas or in precincts of state significance.
+A state-led rezoning is when we lead rezoning for large geographic areas or in precincts of state significance.

-State-assessed planning proposal – when the department assesses a planning proposal of state significance or regional environmental planning significance.
+A state-assessed planning proposal is when we assess a planning proposal of state significance or regional environmental planning significance.

-There are 4 key criteria the department uses to assess and determine the rezoning pathway for a proposal.
-The criteria cover:
+There are 4 key criteria we use to assess and determine whether and what state rezoning pathway for a proposal is appropriate.
+We look at:

-- an assessment of the proposal’s contribution to affordable and social housing outcomes
+- the proposal’s contribution to affordable and social housing outcomes

 - how well impediments to delivery are understood and whether there is a pathway to resolution